 Win Streak May Continue For Thai Stock Market

-(RTTNews) - The Thai stock market has moved higher in two straight sessions, collecting almost 20 points or 1.2 percent along the way.
-The Stock Exchange of Thailand now rests just beneath the 1,640-point plateau and it's predicted to extend its gains on Thursday.
+(RTTNews) - The Thai stock market has moved higher in three straight sessions, collecting almost 20 points or 1.2 percent along the way.
+The Stock Exchange of Thailand now rests just above the 1,640-point plateau and it's predicted to extend its gains again on Friday.

-The SET finished slightly higher on Wednesday following gains from the food and property stocks, while the financials and energy companies were down on profit taking.
+The SET finished barely higher on Thursday as gains from the packaging and technology companies were offset by weakness from the financials and energy producers.

-Among the actives, Thailand Airport rose 0.35 percent, while Asset World advanced 0.88 percent, Banpu tumbled 2.07 percent, Bangkok Bank tanked 2.19 percent, Bangkok Dusit Medical improved 0.86 percent, Bangkok Expressway strengthened 1.69 percent, B. Grimm shed 0.68 percent, BTS Group jumped 1.73 percent, CP All Public climbed 1.26 percent, Charoen Pokphand Foods gathered 0.97 percent, IRPC skidded 1.20 percent, Kasikornbank surrendered 1.99 percent, Krung Thai Bank declined 1.18 percent, Krung Thai Card perked 0.42 percent, PTT lost 0.67 percent, PTT Exploration and Production slid 0.30 percent, SCG Packaging sank 0.46 percent, Siam Concrete eased 0.28 percent, Thai Oil plunged 2.97 percent, True Corporation soared 2.17 percent, TTB Bank slumped 1.57 percent and Advanced Info, Energy Absolute, Gulf, PTT Oil & Retail, PTT Global Chemical and Siam Commercial Bank were unchanged.
+Among the actives, Advanced Info fell 0.26 percent, while Thailand Airport slid 0.35 percent, Asset World retreated 1.74 percent, Banpu declined 1.41 percent, Bangkok Bank sank 0.75 percent, Bangkok Dusit Medical advanced 0.85 percent, Bangkok Expressway climbed 1.10 percent, B. Grimm surged 4.14 percent, BTS Group surrendered 1.70 percent, CP All Public strengthened 1.24 percent, Energy Absolute shed 0.58 percent, Global Power Synergy spiked 3,76 percent, Gulf dropped 0.89 percent, IRPC slumped 1.22 percent, Kasikornbank lost 0.68 percent, Krung Thai Bank dipped 0.60 percent, Krung Thai Card added 0.42 percent, PTT Oil & Retail improved 0.93 percent, PTT tanked 2.03 percent, PTT Exploration and Production plunged 3.03 percent, PTT Global Chemical increased 1.12 percent, SCG Packaging rallied 2.33 percent, Thai Oil plummeted 3.49 percent, True Corporation gained 0.85 percent and TTB Bank, Charoen Pokphand Foods, Siam Commercial Bank and Siam Concrete were unchanged.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!